Nickeron-dev/Book/README.md

  This repository contains examples from book "Java guide for beginners" by Herbert Shildt.
  Not all of them because I am continuing this book.
  Firstly I read paragraph and then a try to type same example by myself.
+It will be interesting if I understand how to commit form terminal.